 If you notice signs of tooth decay — such as pain or sensitivity, white spots on the teeth or signs of cavities (brown spots and, if further along, openings in the tooth surface) — schedule an appointment with your dentist immediately.
 Changing your child's habits can help prevent future cavities, but the existing cavities will need to be filled before your little one scores a clean bill of dental health.
 Your dentist can fill the cavities and offer tips for avoiding tooth decay in the future.

-You definitely want what's best for your kids, so make sure that you don't forget about proper dental care.
-Even if you have to wedge oral hygiene somewhere between football games, homework, dinner, sleepovers and time with family, making dental health a priority allows your kids to have healthy teeth for life.
+You definitely want what's best for your children, so make sure that you don't forget about proper dental care.
+Even if you have to wedge oral hygiene somewhere between soccer games, homework, dinner, sleepovers and time with family, making dental health a priority allows your kids to have healthy teeth for life.